rdagumampan/towards-being-a-better-software-architect/README.md

 # Towards-being-a-better-software-architect
-Just collection of resources I find helpful in developer software architect skills
+Just collection of resources that has been influential in my journey towards being a software architect.
+I don't claim to have read and mastered everything listed here but merely for the purpose of record keeping and quick lookup when I need to on my day-to-day work.
+I hope you may find inspiration in the many sites and people listed here.

 ## Real Life
 Architecture in real life and field experiecnces in implementing various architecture styles, patterns and practices.